Here’s a check-list for anyone who is starting out as a stained-glass painter:

 Kiln and kiln controller

 Read around.
 Ask around.
 Try before you buy.
 Hire time on someone else’s kiln.
 See here for other information about stained glass kilns.
+Here’s a very useful post I wrote on things you must think about when firing.

 Take a sheet of toughened glass and press down the powder so that it is perfectly smooth on top.
 This is the surface on which to fire the glass.
 The glass doesn’t stick (not even when it’s been painted on both sides).
 When the compacted powder get dirty, take a spoon and lift away the dirty bits, then add more powder and press it all down again.